VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ## 3.3 Require Standardized CAMA Data Submittal to SoV

 CAMA data is the best source of information for detailed and current property descriptions statewide.
-Standardizing these data and requiring their submittal to the State of Vermont for normalized public publication, particularly when combined with existing parcel data, will aid improved pace and accuracy of appraisals, provide spatial context, facilitate data visualization and trend analysis, and improve data accessibility.
+Standardizing these data and requiring their submittal to the State of Vermont for regular and uniform public publication, particularly when combined with existing parcel data, will aid improved pace and accuracy of appraisals, provide spatial context, facilitate data visualization and trend analysis, and improve data accessibility.
 To remain complete and current, however, the submission of standardized CAMA data to SoV should be required.
 VCGI's Parcel Program, for example, is a voluntary program with data ranging from less than six months to over six years old, despite the widespread visibility, utility, and value of parcel data.
 Without a submittal requirement for CAMA data it is likely the dataset will become fragmented, incomplete, or stale over time.

 ## 3.4 Example Statute Updates
 >[Section] "Assessor database" means the database of property information maintained by a municipalities' lister(s) or assessor(s); it is also referred to as a Computer Aided Mass Appraisal (CAMA) system or Computer Aided Mass Appraisal database